gsbeaton/collibra_docs/index.rst

 Dataiku to Collibra Connector
 ==============================================
 Welcome to the Product Documentation for the Dataiku to Collibra connector.
 This site contains information on the details of installing and configuring the connector in your environment.
+Please contact your Dataiku Customer Success Manager to get access to the Connector install package.

+V1.0 of the connector supports syncornisation of the following assets:

+ * Connections
+ * Datasets
+ * Managed Folders
+ * Projects
+ * Models
+ * Recipes

 .. toctree::
    :maxdepth: 2